 Home educators may choose from a number of national student achievement tests including, but not limited to the California Achievement Test (CAT/5), the Stanford Test, the Iowa Basic Skills Test (ITBS), the Classic Learning Test (CLT), TerraNova, and the Personalized Achievement Summary System (PASS).
 Many of these tests may be administered at home by parents, but consult the providers' website for particular information.
 Parents usually need to reserve the exam several weeks in advance for a specific time period and return it by a particular date.

 Families also have the option to have their home educated children participate in the statewide assessment administered by their local public schools at no cost.
 Please contact your district office well in advance if you wish to pursue this option.

 Go to our Testing Services page for a list of providers.

-Students must achieve "progress at a level commensurate with the child's age and ability" per RSA 193-A. This can be particularly favorable for unschoolers and students with special needs.
-The evaluation must be signed by parents to be considered complete, so do not sign it unless it is acceptable.
-Again, keep a copy with the student's records for a minimum of two years.
+Students must achieve "progress at a level commensurate with the child's age, ability, and/or disability" per RSA 193-A. This can be particularly favorable for unschoolers and students with special needs or test anxiety.
+The evaluation must be signed by a parent to be complete, so do not sign it unless it is acceptable.
+Again, keep a copy with the student's portfolio for a minimum of two years.

-If you are a teacher and would like to be added to our evaluators list, please contact us at firstname.lastname@example.org.
+If you are a teacher and would like to be added to our list, please contact us at firstname.lastname@example.org.